 Maricopa County, Arizona, has multiple jails.
-Five separate facilities within the Maricopa County jail system are located throughout the county.
+Five separate jails within the Maricopa County jail system are located throughout the county.
 Each jail is operated by personnel from the Maricopa County Sheriff’s Office.
-When people are arrested in Phoenix and surrounding cities, they will be taken to one of the Maricopa County jails and booked into custody.
+When people are arrested in Maricopa County, they will be taken to one of the jails and booked into custody.

 If your friend or a family member has been arrested, here is a guide from the Shah Law Firm to help you to locate him or her and know where to go to post bond.

 If you need help or want to learn how we can help your loved one, contact us today and speak with a criminal defense attorney who can provide assistance.

 When someone is arrested in Maricopa County, he or she will be taken to one of the five jails.
 Where a person will be transported will depend on several things, including his or her gender, whether the person has been sentenced, and the person’s classification level if he or she has been sentenced.